Skip to Main Content

 Keywords

 In the first week of class, you started to think about your Clinical Practice Question and PICO(T) for the Evidence-Based Research Project.
-Elements of the PICO(T) will help you decide on what keywords to use when searching in the library databases and open web resources you learned about in the previous section.
+Elements of the PICO(T) will help you decide on what keywords to use when searching in the library databases and open web resources that you learned about in the previous sections.
 It is not an ideal strategy to just type your question into the databases or search engines, so take a second to break down your question into its component parts.

 Example: